 India & South Asia

-A land of contrasts, the regions of India & South Asia has been the cradle of spirituality and mysticism since the dawn of time.
+A land of contrasts, the lands of India Bhutan and Sri Lanka yhe cradle of spirituality and mysticism since the dawn of time.
 This is a land of epic snow-covered mountains, dense jungles full of tigers and sprawling cities where elephants roam the streets.
 A festival of colour and an assault on the senses you will love the many colourful places of worship, the imposing Mughul architecture of palaces and forts, strolling along the mighty Ganges and exploring the many ruins of bygone times.
 A major Hindu pilgrimage site, this area is a must visit for lovers of yoga, seekers of inner peace, connoisseurs of tea and of course…foodies who love a good curry!

-What makes Bhutan special is intangible and undefinable, yet will hit you fully on your eastbound journey across this incredibly diverse, scenic and joyful country.
+What makes Bhutan special is intangible and undefinable, yet will hit you fully on your regional journey across this incredibly diverse, scenic and joyful country.

 Temples?
 It has many, each with architectural detail and spiritual history more intricate than the last.
 We’ll visit many of them, including of course the iconic Tigers Nest monastery in its lofty eyrie in the mountains outside of Paro.
 The journey to it is a hike like no other, and an essential pilgrimage for travellers to Bhutan.

 Scenery?
 In droves.
-Or perhaps, flocks, as this trip affords a once-in-a-lifetime opportunity to see the rare and endangered Black-Necked Crane during its winter migration.
-You’ll be heralded by quirky wildlife and awe-inspiring vistas; your trek across the country will be wreathed by the snow-capped Himalayas as you travel through mountain passes, lush fields, alpine forests and sweeping valleys.
-And you won’t be limited to the bus either – you’ll hike, ride and even raft your way through the best landscapes the country has to offer.
+Or perhaps, flocks, as this trip affords a once-in-a-lifetime chance to encounter the rare and endangered Black-Necked Crane during its winter migration.
+You’ll be heralded by quirky wildlife and awe-inspiring vistas; your journey across the country will be wreathed by the snow-capped Himalayas as you travel through mountain passes, lush fields, alpine forests and sweeping valleys.
+And you won’t be limited to a tour bus either – you’ll hike your way through some of the best landscapes the country has to offer.

 Culture?
 And then some!
 The last Himalayan kingdom offers a rich tapestry of vibrant art, folklore, steeped traditions and food, glorious food.
-You’ll marvel at the sheer breadth of Bhutanese culture as you undertake a cooking class; take a lesson in the national sport, archery, from a local expert and spend a day at Trashigang Festival and get caught up in the spirit of celebration.
+You’ll marvel at the sheer breadth of Bhutanese culture as you undertake a cooking class; and spend a day at Genekha Festival and get caught up in the spirit of celebration.

 Tale of a Tear Shaped Island